-5. Does the CBP support projects involving vehicles?
+7.2.1 Does the CBP support projects involving vehicles?

 Yes.
-The CBP program supports projects involving vehicles such as cars, buses, trucks, trailers, motorised rescue vehicles including boats and any modifications to existing vehicles including trade-ins.
+The CBP program supports projects involving vehicles such as cars, buses, trucks, trailers, motorised rescue vehicles, including boats, and any modifications to existing vehicles.
 The vehicle must be registered under the name of the applicant.
-These projects will be considered if they: